Do Good; Learn Well

 - Needs assessment

-As in traditionally-taught classes, students in service-learning classes learn by reading and by attending lectures.
+As in traditionally-taught classes, students in applied learning classes learn by reading and by attending lectures.
 They also learn in more active ways: they

 - Apply course knowledge and skills to real-life situations